Vision to Goal Setting

 - Students can make connections across and within subject areas.

-- Students accessing support during tutorial time to build confidence, grow, and challenge themselves.
+- Students accessing support during flex time to build confidence, grow, and challenge themselves.

 - High completion rate of the summative self-assessment of the core competencies